Nexis-Network/homepage/content/docs/guides/branch-promote.md

 </details>

 <Admonition type="note">
-This procedure can only be performed using the Exzo Network API.
-You can expect Exzo Network Cole and CLI support to be added in a future release.
+This procedure can only be performed using the Nexis Network API.
+You can expect Nexis Network Cole and CLI support to be added in a future release.
 </Admonition>

 ## Rename the old primary branch